stitakis/ArchElekt/Slides/SystemUnavalaible.md

 # Decision

 Add an API layer as single point of contact
-- to provide an abstraction layer
-- and to allow decomposition of the monolith and provide services

 ADRs: ADR2

-Transcript: exactly what we need, this will increase flexibility and testability
+Transcript: to provide an abstraction layer and to allow decomposition of the monolith and provide services.
+Exactly what we need, this will increase flexibility and testability

 ---

 how we continue?
-Which service shold we split first
+Which service should we split first?

 ---
 # Decision

 Segregate reporting into a separate service

-- to avoid collateral impact of the resources consumption load that reporting could cause

 ADRs: ADR4

+Transcript: to avoid collateral impact of the resources consumption load that reporting could cause.
+We will avoid that system freezes.
 Transcript: excellent, now load caused by report generation will not impact other functionality.

 ---

-can decouple more the monolith
+can decouple more the monolith?

 Transcript: let see if we found some quick wins